 Holidays can quickly become a major point of contention.
 That's why it's so important to spell out your holiday plan right in your official parenting agreement.
 A little foresight here saves a mountain of stress and last-minute arguments down the road.

-Think of your holiday schedule as the ultimate trump card—it should always override your regular parenting schedule.
-This clarity ensures both parents can make special memories without any confusion or hurt feelings.
+Think of your holiday schedule as the ultimate trump card—it should override regular schedule.

 Here are a few popular ways to divide up the holidays: